Digit112/Web-Quiz/README.md

 ### Could-Have

+- Ability to specify totally separate question sets depending on a group's negotiated mode of presentation.
+- Warnings for unrecognized values in JSON.
 - "Put the pieces in order" question type.
 - "Select all that apply" question type.
 - `"auto"` setting for typo forgiveness.